tojikoumori/GS1-eng-to-PSP/README.md

 simply place it into the "save" folder inside your freshly built folder / frogGBA / ToadGBA folder. _note: if using ToadGBA, you should place your save in its root as well._

+## Troubleshooting

+_problems you might encounter:_

+corrupted looking text: it can be fixed by pressing select on your psp, it will open the in-game menu where you can save, closing it will restore the text.